Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Background and Motivation

 \subsection{Discussion of Assumptions and Scope}

-All the modeling parameters in this study are derived from mature NAND flash technology and established interface roadmaps, in contrast to prior explorations that hypothesize active-memory roles for emerging NVMs.
-We assume that the SSD controller is adequately provisioned, so limits arise from fundamental device physics, interface bandwidth, and/or host capacity.
+All the modeling parameters in this study are derived from mature NAND flash technology and established roadmaps, in contrast to prior explorations that hypothesize active-memory roles for emerging NVMs.
+We model controller translation bandwidth and PCIe packet/bandwidth limits explicitly; in our evaluated configurations we provision these to be non-limiting, so the dominant bounds arise from NAND/channel physics and host capacity.
 Our goal is not to forecast product specifics, but to examine how feasibility and provisioning change once the full IOPS potential of NAND flash is unleashed.
 The framework is forward-looking yet physically grounded, and can be re-parameterized as devices and standards evolve.

+\textbf{Analytical vs.\ simulation components.} For clarity, we explicitly distinguish the analytical and simulation roles in this work.
+Sections~\ref{sec:RQ1}, \ref{sec:Constraint-aware}, and \ref{sec:RQ3} develop a closed-form, first-principles framework that derives break-even intervals, feasibility bounds, and platform-viability thresholds from device timing, host IOPS limits, DRAM bandwidth/capacity constraints, and workload access-interval profiles.
+Section~\ref{sec:mqsim} presents MQSim-Next, which models NAND timing, multi-plane concurrency, ECC behavior, and channel scheduling to characterize realistic device-level IOPS and latency trends.
+Section~\ref{sec:RQ4} then integrates these components: MQSim-Next provides calibrated device behavior, while the analytical framework determines usable IOPS, break-even thresholds, and system-level feasibility for the case-study evaluations.